lawbel/advent-of-code/2020/README.md

   `cabal run day-XX` (or `stack run day-XX`) to run the compiled executable for each day.

-(Note: we have the stack resolver set as a nightly snapshot, rather than a LTS snapshot, because at time of writing there wasn't yet an LTS release supporting GHC-8.10.)

 ## Approach To The Challenges

 In terms of approaching each day, I'm not worrying too much about optimizing